-For those who have a mobile device some clever apps are available, such as Hive Tracks.
+For those who have a mobile device some clever apps are available.
 The advantages of these apps can be evident in their time-saving data entry features.
 But that is just the start.

 The real value in such apps is in their reporting element.
 Their ability to "crunch" and visualize the numbers reported, potentially exposes essential information that could easily have been missed.

 As beekeepers, we have a lot to do and see when we carry out a hive inspection.
-We also want to do so in a reasonably brief timeframe, to allow our bees to get things back on track after we have shaken things up for the day!
+We want to do so in a reasonably brief time frame, to allow our bees to get things back on track after we have shaken things up for the day!

 This all means that a fair amount of manual dexterity and discipline are necessary to undertake the inspection AND keep good records.
 While this is OK for some, for others it's just too much hassle and, therefore, the record keeping part may suffer.